 Sun transit outage, or sun fade, occurs when the sun aligns directly above a satellite in orbit and a downlink antenna.
 The radiation from the sun interferes with the downlink signal from the satellite.
 During this period, digital satellite receivers may lose audio altogether.
 Sun transit outages have very little effect when the cycle begins each season, steadily increasing in intensity until a peak date, and then gradually decreasing in intensity before ending.
 The start and end dates of the sun fade cycle for your geographic location determines the severity of a sun fade event on any given day.

-SES WorldSkies has posted sun outage maps at this webpage.
+You can use our sun outage calculator at our site here.
 These maps show the single worst date and time for sun outages.
 You should plan on NOT receiving satellite audio for a period of 1 to 30 minutes a day, for about 8 days before and after the date shown.
 The outage is limited to a half-hour maximum window each day.

 Sun outages are predictable, so it is important to be prepared.
 You should familiarize yourself with the affected dates and times in your area, and have alternate programming ready.
 Remember, sun transit affects all geostationary satellites.
 Outage times will vary based on location, date, and the characteristics of your downlink antenna.

-If you have any questions about sun transit outage, please call our Technical Services at (914) 908-3210.
+If you have any questions about sun transit outage, please call our Technical Services at 888-HELP-450.